CorOSmith/Solfege/README.md

 "# Solfege"

-          Solfege is a simple Java midi piano program that shows the hand Sofege hand signs as you play notes.
+          Solfege is a simple Java midi piano program that shows the hand Solfege hand signs as you play notes.
           It was create for education to teach students in choir classes.

           KEYBINDS: 'z','x','c','v' plays F, G, A, and B